pat/blog/_posts/2016-08-27-rang-my-bones-like-bells.markdown

 In defending spoken word as part of the broader literary world, Maxine elegantly said “spoken word is where literature began.”
 A simple reminder of the history and power of performed storytelling - and a gentle reinforcement for my appreciation of the moments when people on a stage speak from the heart and leave marks on our souls.

 As many of my friends are aware from conversations over the past few months, I've found poetry on my terms, and I'm embracing it all - whether it be via lyrics, prose, comedy or slam.
-As Kate Tempest would say, it all rings my bones like bells.
+As Kae Tempest would say, it all rings my bones like bells.